 RAG in action: AI translation with style consistency

-With RAG, the system retrieves relevant context:
+With RAG, the system retrieves context showing the company uses formal tone:

 The difference between fine-tuning and RAG